MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

     but that's also janky
     but so is dpsy

-what would it look like also how should we do cot in ell
+what would it look like also how should we do cot in ell2a

 ```python
 def res(question : str) -> str: